cbegin/graven/README.md

 * `go` - the Go build tool, used to compile and test your application.
 * `git` - used during the release process to validate the state of your repo, and tag your repo.
+* `docker` - used during build and release of docker images

 Of course if you don't plan to use the `release` command commands, you can still use `graven` just for building, testing and packaging, and thus